pritam20ps05/neodium/README.md

 ## Deploy to Heroku

 Click the deploy to heroku button for deploying it now only.
-Before doing that you would need 5 variable values mentioned in installation/setup section.
+Before doing that you would need some variable values mentioned in installation/setup section.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/pritam20ps05/neodium/tree/deploy)